 If your digital is in disarray, you can organize things to save time and be more productive.
 To stop the chaos and help you get it under control, follow the six steps below.

-6 Things You Should Do to Organize Your Digital Life
+How to Organize Your Digital Life

 1. Save digital articles in one location